27 Balayage Hairstyles For Black Hair

 Why Do We Love Balayage?

 ‘Balayage’, which means to paint or to sweep, is a French hair coloring technique that incorporates hand-painting your hair without foils or caps.
-The highlights are not uniform and are strategically placed to create smoothly blended color styles that suit hair of all textures and length.
+The highlights are not uniform and are strategically placed to create smoothly blended color styles that suit hair of all textures and haircuts of all length.

 The color is smoothly swept onto your hair to create a myriad of effects – from beautifully sunkissed looks to bold-but-classy unnatural color styles.
 When done right, the style looks extremely flattering and is super easy to maintain.
 The best part being, your hair will look just as stunning when it starts to grow out without the need for touch-ups.